VitoManhub/hello-world/README.md

 # hello-world
 First code on Github.
-I'm going on whit the first code.
+I'm going on with the first code.